10 Best Eco Friendly Ethical Sandals For Summer 2022

 8. Eating The Goober

 Eating The Goober makes recycled ethical sandals that also happen to be vegan!
 They are based in Athens, Greece (OPA!) and make super chic clothing and bags.
-Not only did the sandals win a 2019 Etsy Award in the earth-friendly category, but they come in more than 55 designs in three main categories: Classic, Fancy and Playful!
+The sandals won a 2019 Etsy Award in the earth-friendly category and come in more than 55 designs in three main categories: Classic, Fancy, and Playful!

 If you want affordable, sustainable sandals, this is it!
-You know how much I love products that have a dual purpose, and with their Ethical Magical Sliders sandals, you get 45 changeable tops, one to match every outfit.
+You know how much I love products with a dual purpose, and with their Ethical Magical Sliders sandals, you get 45 changeable tops, one to match every outfit.
 Truly magical.

 They are ethically made and fully vegan.
 Everything is produced in Greece locally.
 Noting on their website that "our production is made locally manufactured by craftsmen with fair treatment of workers at every stage of production".